ilbertt/ic-react-native-jwt-auth/README.md

 The main steps are:

-0. The JWKs must be fetched from Auth0 and stored in the canister and off-chain backend;
+0. The JWKs must be fetched from Auth0 and stored in the canister and off-chain backend.

+    In the current implementation, the canister fetches them once on deployment and every **1 hour** using the [HTTPS outcalls](https://internetcomputer.org/docs/current/references/https-outcalls-how-it-works/) and [Timers](https://internetcomputer.org/docs/current/developer-docs/smart-contracts/advanced-features/periodic-tasks/) features.
 1. The mobile app generates a new session PK/SK pair;
 2. The mobile app requests an [`id_token`](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) from the authentication provider, setting the `nonce` claim to the session PK (encoded as a hex string);
 3. The authentication provider creates the new user or fetches the existing user on the off-chain backend/database, then mints a valid `id_token` that contains the `nonce` claim as requested;